scottshotgg/express/README.md

 You will observe that the usage of commas and semicolons as statement delimiters is acceptable if you prefer, but are in no way required if you'd rather not deal with that. <br>
 In the underlying parser architecture, they serve a semantic purpose by marking the end of a statement parse.
 By default, the ending of the statement will be semantically inferred if not *expressly* specified, however, there are compiler `flags` and [ECMA-335](https://www.ecma-international.org/publications/standards/Ecma-335.htm) `attributes` to modify the default action to enforce strict punctuation as granularly (or entirely) as you prefer.<br>
 In this regard, having the flexibility to allow the compiler to semantically infer the end of the statement, while also retaining the ability to manually signal when a statement should end, can be very relaxing.<br>
-This allowed flexibility is known as *`optional verbosity`* in Express and is one of the key motivators in it`s development.
+This allowed flexibility is known as *`optional verbosity`* in Express and is one of the key motivators in it's development.

 <br>